Ann & Hope: 1989–2007

 Following a slow 1989–90 holiday season, the Seekonk, Massachusetts store experienced lay-offs, most notably in the home-wares and rug and blind departments.
-These layoffs were viewed by some as a portent of the difficulties that the Seekonk store (as well as her sister A&H stores) would experience in a cut-throat regional market throughout the 1990s.
+These layoffs were seen by some as a sign of the challenges that the Seekonk and other Ann & Hope stores would face in an increasingly competitive regional market during the 1990s.
 All of the Ann & Hope department stores closed in the spring of 2001, except for the two Rhode Island stores: the original location in Cumberland and the store in Warwick.
 High-value properties that Ann & Hope owned in Massachusetts were sold off.
 The two locations that remained open were downsized significantly and turned into off-price "outlet stores".
 In the years following the closing, new Ann & Hope–branded outlet stores, such as the Ann & Hope Curtain & Bath Outlet, were opened.
 Several of these new Ann & Hope outlet stores occupied space near where Ann & Hope department stores had previously existed.